 The LLGC provides free & confidential support & information to lesbian, gay, bisexual & transgender communities throughout the UK.

-TheSite.org is the online guide to life for 16-25 year-olds in the UK.
-They provide non-judgmental support and information on everything from sex and exam stress to debt and drugs.
+TheSite.org is the the previous name for The Mix, an online guide to life for 16-25 year-olds in the UK.
+It provides non-judgmental support and information on everything from sex and exam stress to debt and drugs.

 The Family Planning Association is a sexual health charity.
 It gives straightforward information, advice and support on sexual health, sex and relationships to everyone in the UK.